-From the Sugarlands Visitor Center near Gatlinburg, drive 13 miles south on Newfound Gap Road to reach the parking area at Newfound Gap.
-You'll be hiking eastbound on the Appalachian Trail to reach the Jump Off.
+From the Sugarlands Visitor Center near Gatlinburg, drive 13 miles south along Newfound Gap Road to reach the Newfound Gap parking lot.

 drive 20.2 miles north to reach the Newfound Gap.

-The hike to the Jump Off, via the Appalachian Trail, begins from the east side of the Newfound Gap parking area.
-A steady climb over the course of the first two miles of this hike will quickly leave the crowds at Newfound Gap behind.
+The hike to the Jump Off begins from the Newfound Gap parking area.
+Hikers will travel eastbound along the Appalachian Trail to reach this rock outcropping.
+The steady climb over the course of the first two miles of this hike will quickly leave the crowds behind at Newfound Gap.
 For your effort during this portion of the hike you'll be rewarded early and often.
-Take a short break at roughly two-thirds of a mile to enjoy some grand views of the North Carolina Smokies to the south.
-Also, make sure to keep an eye out for the wide variety of wildflowers that bloom at these elevations during the spring and early summer.
+At roughly two-thirds of a mile you'll enjoy a grand view of the North Carolina Smokies to the south.
+Hikers will also enjoy a wide variety of wildflowers that bloom at these elevations during the spring and early summer.

-Just before reaching the Sweat Heifer Creek Trail junction at 1.7 miles, be sure to take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.
+Just before reaching the Sweat Heifer Creek Trail junction, roughly 1.7 miles from the trailhead, be sure to take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.

-At just over 2.7 miles from the trailhead is the Boulevard Trail.
-Hikers should turn left at this junction.
+At just over 2.7 miles from the trailhead you'll arrive at the Boulevard Trail junction.
+Hikers should turn left here.

-Less than a tenth-of-a-mile after turning onto the Boulevard Trail is the junction for the Jump-Off.
-This side trail is not an official National Park trail, but it is marked with a sign.
-Although it has a few rugged sections, the trail is easy to follow.
+Less than a tenth-of-a-mile after turning onto the Boulevard Trail you'll reach the junction for the Jump-Off.
+Although this side trail is not an official national park trail, it is marked with a sign.
+And though it has a few rugged sections, the route is easy to follow.

-Before reaching the Jump Off itself you'll have some great views of Mount LeConte along the way.
-Once at the Jump Off, roughly 3.2 miles from Newfound Gap, you'll have some spectacular views of Charlies Bunion, Mount Guyot, and the Appalachian Trail ridge towards the east.
-This is an excellent place for a picnic, which also comes with a degree of solitude when compared to the far more popular Charlies Bunion.
+As you approach the Jump Off hikers will enjoy great views of Mount LeConte towards the northwest.
+At roughly 3.2 miles from the parking lot at Newfound Gap, hikers will arrive at the Jump Off.
+From this vantage point you'll have spectacular views of Charlies Bunion, Mount Guyot, and the Appalachian Trail ridge towards the east.
+This is also an excellent place for a picnic, as it comes with a degree of solitude when compared to the far more popular Charlies Bunion.

-If you still have the energy you'll have the option of hiking out to Charlies Bunion.
-Instead of returning back to the parking lot after exiting the Boulevard Trail, turn left and go east on the Appalachian Trail.
-The stunning views there are well worth the additional two-and-a-half mile roundtrip hike.
+If you still have the energy you'll have the option of hiking out to Charlies Bunion on your return trip.
+Instead of returning back to the parking lot after reaching the Boulevard Trail-Appalachian Trail junction, turn left and head east on the Appalachian Trail.
+The stunning views from this rock outcropping are well worth the additional two-and-a-half mile roundtrip hike.